 Delete clause 8.11.1.3

+Replace the entire contents of 8.11.3.1:

 Box Type: 'iloc' Container: MetaBox Mandatory: No Quantity: Zero or one

 The ItemLocationBox provides a directory of resources in this or other files, by locating their container, their offset within that container, and their length.
 Using byte offsets and lengths enables common handling of this data, even by systems which do not understand the particular metadata system (handler) used.
 For example, a system might integrate all the externally referenced metadata resources into one place, re-adjusting offsets and references accordingly.